-Both the simple and detailed searches also provide a link that returns the data values used to derive the selected emissions factor, where available, and all other test data values contained in WebFIRE that meet the search criteria.
+To retrieve an EPA emissions factor, WebFIRE allows users to specify one or more of the following search criteria: SCC, pollutant, control device, and AP-42 section.
+WebFIRE allows users to include revoked emissions factors in the search results.
+The emissions factor search also provides a link that presents the data values used to derive the selected emissions factor and the data values excluded from the emissions factor calculation.
 Section 7.0 provides a more detailed discussion of the WebFIRE emissions factors search and retrieval tools.

-WebFIRE also provides tools that allow a user to calculate an emissions factor from a set of individual test data values contained in WebFIRE.
+The EPA also added to WebFIRE a tool that allows a user to calculate an emissions factor from a set of individual test data values stored in WebFIRE.
 These WebFIRE tools incorporate our revised approach for developing emissions factors (see Section 5.0).
-In general, the user selects the individual test data values to be used in developing an emissions factor.
-After the user selects the preliminary candidate data set, WebFIRE evaluates the data set to identify and address BDL data and outlier values.
-Following the BDL and outlier value analyses, WebFIRE calculates an emissions factor value from the data set that best represents the process of interest.
+In general, the user selects the individual test data values to be used in developing an emissions factor and WebFIRE evaluates the data set to identify outlier values and confirms that the data set does not consist of only BDL values.
+Following the outlier value analyses and BDL assessment, WebFIRE calculates an emissions factor value from the data set that best represents the process of interest.
 WebFIRE also assigns a relative quality rating to the user-defined emissions factor.
-Section 9.0 discusses WebFIRE's emissions factor development tools in more detail.
-Appendices B through D contain the BDL and outlier analyses and the calculations and procedures for deriving a user-defined emissions factor.
+Section 9.0 discusses the WebFIRE emissions factor development tools in more detail.
+Appendices B through D contain the BDL and outlier analyses and the calculations and procedures for deriving an emissions factor.